Invariance principle in dynamical systems: Introduction

 where $h_\mu(f)$ is the entropy of $f$ with respect to the invariant measure $\mu$ and $\lambda_i(x)$ are the Lyapunov exponents of $f$.
-The numbers $\gamma_i(x)\geq0$ which relates the two objects are defined using the disintegration of $\mu$.
+The numbers $\gamma_i(x)\geq0$ which relate the two objects are defined using the disintegration of $\mu$.
 Specifically, $\gamma_1(x)$ is the Hausdorff dimension of the disintegration of the measure along the strongest unstable Pesin manifold on $x$.
 Moreover, $\sum_{i=1}^k\gamma_i(x)$ is the dimension of the disintegration of the measure along the unstable Pesin manifold corresponding to the first $k$ exponents greater than zero.

-In this survey we will focus on partially hyperbolic dynamical systems that admits a center invariant foliation and understand what is the relation between entropy and the disintegration along this foliation.
-The result we are going to explain shows that if the center foliation ``does not carry entropy" then the disintegration of the measure is invariant under the holonomies of the stable and unstable foliations.
+In this survey we will focus on partially hyperbolic dynamical systems that admit a center invariant foliation, and we will understand what the relation between entropy and the disintegration along this foliation is.
+The result we are going to explain shows that if the center foliation ``does not carry entropy'' then the disintegration of the measure is invariant under the holonomies of the stable and unstable foliations.
 This is known as the \emph{Invariance Principle}.

 In Sections~\ref{sec.disint} and \ref{sec.holonomies} we will give the basic definitions of disintegrations and holonomies.
 In Section~\ref{sec.IP}, we will state the Invariance Principle for partially hyperbolic dynamics and give the idea of the proof in a simpler case.
-We will give another versions of the Invariance Principle for random dynamics and cocycles in Sections~\ref{sec.Furstenberg} and \ref{sec.cocycles}.
-We finish with Section~\ref{sec.aplications} where we give applications of the Invariance Principle for studying genericity of non-zero center Lyapunov exponents, continuity of Lyapunov exponents and rigidity of invariant measures.
+We will give other versions of the Invariance Principle for random dynamics and cocycles in Sections~\ref{sec.Furstenberg} and \ref{sec.cocycles}.
+We finish with Section~\ref{sec.aplications} where we give applications of the Invariance Principle for studying genericity of non-zero center Lyapunov exponents, continuity of Lyapunov exponents, and rigidity of invariant measures.

+After finishing the manuscript, a survey on the same topic by François Ledrappier appeared online \cite{survey-Led}.
+Although both works address the same topic, their objectives differ: Ledrappier’s survey focuses more on the proofs and provides a more detailed explanation of the techniques, whereas ours emphasizes applications to cocycles and partial hyperbolic dynamics.

-\section{disintegration along foliations}
+\section{Disintegration along foliations}

-From now on let $r\geq 1$ and $M$ be a compact $C^r$ manifold.
-A partition $\cP$ of $M$ is called measurable, if it is a countable refinement of finite partitions.
+From now on, let $r\geq 1$ and $M$ be a compact $C^r$ manifold.
+A partition $\cP$ of $M$ is called measurable if it is a countable refinement of finite partitions.